js1972/cap-real-world/README.md

 },
 ```

-## Split fiori app into seprate MTA's from CAP MTA project
+## Split fiori app into seprate MTAs from CAP MTA project
 See [Separating fiori apps from the CAP service (Separate MTA's)](#sSeparating-fiori-apps-from-the-cap-service-separate-mta's)